daison12006013/daison12006013/README.md

 # Intro

 Hi there!
-I'm Daison Carino, a Filipino Software Engineer, currently residing in Singapore as an expatriate.
+I'm Daison Carino, a Filipino Software Engineer, currently working remotely, if you're looking for a Dev or someone to work with your product, please don't hesitate to reach out to me, here's my [LinkedIn](https://www.linkedin.com/in/daison-c-56319471/)

 ## OpenSource and Contributions